Skip to main content Skip to main navigation

 To achieve the qualification Certificate IV in Aboriginal Performance the learner must complete all fifteen core units.

-Year 1 - Full Year
+Year 1 - VET Full

 Unit Code Unit Title